Your baby is now a toddler – an exciting time for them and an exhausting time for you.

 Your toddler’s physical growth will slow down but their mental growth and language skills will take off.
-He will start to play more complex games and will use a lot of non-verbal communication, especially pointing, to let you know what he is thinking (or wanting to eat).
+At this age, toddlers will start to play more complex games and will use a lot of non-verbal communication, especially pointing, to let you know what they are thinking (or wanting to eat).

-By the time your little one turns 15 months old, she will probably be walking alone – with legs apart and arms held high to maintain balance.
-She can get up to her feet using her hands to push up.
+Your toddler is probably practicing the skills needed to start walking (if they haven’t started already).
+By the time your little one turns 15 months old, they will probably be walking alone – with legs apart and arms held high to maintain balance.

-You might have some toddler teeth on the way soon too.
-So look out for teething signs – sorry it isn’t over yet!!
+You might have some more teeth on the way soon too.
+So look out for teething signs – sorry it isn’t over yet!